Voronenko/ps_oneliners/Readme.md

 ## Option C - X-Liner

-Put overrides only into $overrideParams , other will be picked up from default values in install script
+Put overrides only into $overrideParams , other will be picked up from default values in install script, downloaded from the remote location

 ```ps